lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 We also discourage the use of stringstreams because the bundled {fmt}
 library and the customized tokenizer classes can provide the same functionality in a cleaner way with better performance.
-This also helps maintain a consistent programming sytnax with code from many different contributors.
+This also helps maintain a consistent programming syntax with code from many different contributors.

 Formatting with the {fmt} library